 - i.
-Failure to provide an updated utility allowance that result in the tenant being charged rent in excess of applicable rent. - ii.
-If over thirty percent (30%) of files selected for audit indicates that tenants are over the applicable income limit.
-Any findings related to this category that total 30% or less will be subject to the penalty criteria as defined in section II(B)(e) herein. - iii.
-If over thirty percent (30%) of files selected for audit are missing.
-Any findings related to this category that is 30% or less will be subject to the penalty criteria as defined in section II(B)(e) herein. - iv.
-If over thirty percent (30%) of files selected for audit indicates that tenants are ineligible households due to student rule violations.
-Any findings related to this category that total 30% or less will be subject to the penalty criteria as defined in section II(B)(e) herein. - v.
-If over thirty percent (30%) of files selected for audit indicates that tenants were charged over the maximum applicable rents.
-Any findings related to this category that total 30% or less will be subject to the penalty criteria as defined in section II(B)(e) herein. - e.
-Other General Deficiencies Two (2) penalty points per occurrence (or collectively per project audited if the same deficiency) will be assessed for other general deficiencies if cited as a finding at the time of inspection by AHFA (or its designated provide written notice to the owner regarding the applicable violation or deficiency and specify the timeframe that the owner will be required to cure or correct them.
-General deficiencies include all violations or deficiencies not listed in the preceding paragraphs that are cited as findings during the AHFA onsite audits. - C. Applicant/Owner(s) with less than five (5) years' experience with AHFA (or less than fivehundred (500) total AHFA units).
-AHFA may terminate any new applications submitted by owner/applicants with less than five (5) years' experience (or less than 500 AHFA-units) if any AHFA or non-AHFA units inspected by AHFA (or AHFA designated representative) are cited for any Health and Safety Violation, any Occupied, Vacant and Uninhabitable or Non-Rent Ready Deficiencies, or any Site, Exterior or Common Area Deficiences.
+The failure to obtain an updated utility allowance which results in a household's gross rent being in excess of the applicable gross rent limit. - ii.
+If over twenty-five percent (25%) of files selected for audit indicates that tenants are over the applicable income limit.
+Any findings related to this category that total twenty-five percent (25%) or less will be subject to the penalty criteria as defined in section II (B) (e) herein. - iii.
+If over twenty-five percent (25%) of files selected for audit are missing.
+Any findings related to this category that is twenty-five percent (25%) or less will be subject to the penalty criteria as defined in section II (B) (e) herein. - iv.
+If over twenty-five percent (25%) of files selected for audit indicates that tenants are ineligible households due to student rule violations.
+Any findings related to this category that total twenty-five percent (25%) or less will be subject to the penalty criteria as defined in section II (B) (e) herein. - v.
+If over twenty-five percent (25%) of files selected for audit indicates that tenants were charged over the maximum applicable rents.
+Any findings related to this category that total twenty-five percent (25%) or less will be subject to the penalty criteria as defined in section II (B) (e) herein. - e.
+Other General Deficiencies Two (2) penalty points per occurrence (or collectively per project audited if the same deficiency is cited) will be assessed for other general deficiencies if cited as a finding at the time of inspection by AHFA (or its designated representative) and is uncured after the end of the written specified timeframe to cure the deficiency.
+All timeframes for curing deficiencies will be submitted in writing.
+General deficiencies include all violations or deficiencies not listed in the preceding paragraphs that are cited as findings during the AHFA onsite audits. - C. Applicant/Owner(s) with less than five (5) years' experience with AHFA (or less than five-hundred (500) AHFA funded units in total) will be subject to the penalty criteria as specified herein in Section II.
+AHFA will subject the same scoring criteria to any new applications submitted by any owner/applicants with less than five (5) years' experience (or less than 500 AHFA-units) if any AHFA or non-AHFA units inspected by AHFA (or AHFA designated representative) are cited for any Health and Safety Violation, any Occupied or Vacant Deficiencies, or any Site, Exterior or Common Area Deficiencies.